mnsaito/weed_classifier/README.md

 ![confusion matrix](reports/images/final_confusion_matrix.png)

-The metrics below indicate 52% accuracy and a 54% precision score on the test data
+The metrics indicate 48% accuracy and a 50% precision score on the test data

 ### Lime
 - I implemented a package called [lime](https://github.com/marcotcr/lime) (local interpretable model-agnostic explanations) to illustrate the areas on the plants that the model focused on to classify the plant as a perennial or as a weed